 A pawn can be promoted to a second queen once it reaches the enemy’s back rank territory.
-You may have as much pawns promoted to a queen, even if it means promoting all 8 pawns.
+You may have as many pawns promoted to a queen, even if it means promoting all 8 pawns.

 How do you promote a pawn?

 You promote a pawn by advancing it until it arrives on the 8th rank.
-The pawn is then exchanged for a Queen, Bishop, Knight or Rook depending on your preference.
+The pawn is then exchanged for a Queen, Bishop, Knight, or Rook depending on your preference.
 Most players choose to promote to a Queen since it is the most powerful piece on the board.